 Here are common questions farmers have about biofuels and the Clean Fuel Regulations (CFR).
 Click on the questions below to jump directly to the corresponding answers.

 1. How does increasing biofuels usage in Canada benefit farmers?

-- Diversifying markets reduces trade risk.
+- Diversifying markets and growing domestic demand reduces trade risk.
 Over 90% of canola production is exported as seed, oil and meal.
 Increasing domestic demand for canola as a feedstock for biofuels lessens the degree of dependency canola farmers have on exports and exposure to trade disruptions.
 For instance, blending at 5% biodiesel in Canada could use 1.3 million+ tonnes of seed, a domestic market similar in scale to Japan.